We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Overall, Shopify is one of the best hosted solutions for those wishing to create an online store, and arguably the best for anyone who wants to use one product to sell online AND in a physical location.
 It’s also an extremely good solution for users who want to dropship, run a print-on-demand business or sell products in multiple currencies.

-The product is competitively priced, particularly when you consider that abandoned cart saver functionality and multilingual tools — features which many other platforms charge a premium for — are included on most plans.
+The product is competitively priced, particularly when you consider that abandoned cart saver functionality and multilingual tools — features that many other platforms charge a premium for — are included on most plans.

-And it has a very big user base, which also inspires confidence.
+And it has a very big user base, which inspires confidence.

-First, there’s the transaction fees for those using a third-party payment gateway (many of Shopify’s competitors don’t charge any transaction fees at all, regardless of the payment options used).
+The main one to watch out for is the transaction fees applied to merchants using a third-party payment gateway (many of Shopify’s competitors don’t charge any transaction fees at all, regardless of the payment processor used).

-Third, Shopify’s multi-currency selling features, while generally very good, don’t work with third-party payment gateways.
+Third, Shopify’s multi-currency selling features, while generally very good, don’t work with third-party payment gateways — and the new restriction placed on custom pricing features isn’t ideal.

 A more complete summary of Shopify pros and cons follows below, but as always we strongly recommend that you try before you buy — it’s worth having a good play with the platform via the Shopify free trial.
 You can access this here.